Lighthit/Discord_Bot/readme.md

 - Only **Administrator** accounts can run the activation command.
 - `/edit_user` is further restricted to a specific whitelist of user IDs/roles, separate from the general Administrator role.
-- Future features (selection buttons, notifications) are planned and not yet available in the current build.
+- Future features (notifications, cron scheduling) are planned and not yet available in the current build.